 - Should contain precise information and no abbreviations.

 - Explain what the review is about, why it is important to non-specialists and what will be covered in the subsequent sections.

 - Answer the question "Why should I read this review?" as posed by a non-specialist in the area.

 - Include literature to introduce and support your points.

 The Body of the Review

-- The body of the text should be broken up under “reader-friendly” sub-headings.
+- The body of the text should be broken up under "read-friendly" sub-heading.

-- Subheadings may be in the form of questions.
-(Example: “Who gets it?”
-“How is it diagnosed?”
-“What new treatments can we expect?”)
+- Subheading may be present in the form of questions.
+(Example: "Who gets it?"
+"How is it diagnosed?"
+"What new treatments can we expect?")

-- Specialist terminology should be explained, and all abbreviations and acronyms written in full.
+- Specialists terminology should be explained, all abbreviations and acronyms written in full

-- Clarify the evidence on which the key statements in the review are based, and the strength of the evidence (published trials, systematic reviews, observational studies, expert opinion) throughout the paper.
+- Clarify the evidence on which the key statements in the review are based, and the strength of the evidence (published trials, systematic reviews, and observational studies, expert opinion) throughout the paper

 - Remember that any advice on managing patients may not apply worldwide - clarify if your advice is country-specific.

 Note: We expect to find sentences structured in the following ways:

 " A large, well conducted randomised trial found that..."

 "The findings of a small case series suggest...". and so on.